NUbots/NUbots/module/input/Stella/README.md

 The module processes incoming camera images, feeds them to the Stella VSLAM system for feature detection and tracking, and provides both debug visualization and real-time mapping data through a socket publisher interface.

 ## Usage
-Run ./test/stella on robot:
+Run the following commands to copy libsocket_publisher.so to the robot: scp libsocket_publisher.so nubots@10.1.1.1:/usr/local/lib/ Run ./test/stella on robot:
  - Visualizer in NUsight both the normal camera feed + Stella camera feed (with feature detections).